 Tips and notes

-Aim for three to five hashtags: one or two broad tags for reach plus two or three specific niche tags for relevance.
+Aim for three to five hashtags: one or two niche or community tags plus a broader category tag.
 Keep the total character cost modest so most of your 2,200-character caption is free for your actual message and hook.
-Rotate a small core set across posts rather than pasting an identical block every time, which can read as automated to the algorithm.
+Rotate your tags across posts — a completely identical tag block on every video can read as automated and may reduce distribution.
+The specific, niche tags are the ones most likely to find new engaged followers; the broad ones are mostly for general visibility.